 (10) The hirer should have Public Liability Insurance for events of more than a small number of persons, and must be able produce that certificate on demand.
 In general our public liability insurance only covers events organised by the church.

 (11) Evening functions should finish at 11.30pm, so tidying up can be completed and the premises vacated quietly so as not to cause nuisance to adjacent residents.
 Tables are stored in the central cupboard at the back of the hall, secured by a digital lock.
+Other tables are stored under the stairs at the back of the church beside the audio console.
 The combination should be obtained from the Room Hire Co-ordinator.
 The cupboard is secured to prevent children entering the cupboard.
 Users should keep the cupboard secure so as to prevent such access.
-After use, the table legs should be folded and the tables stacked and secured in the cupboard in their original position The and chairs should also be stacked in their original position with not more than 6 in a stack.
+After use, the table legs should be folded and the tables stacked and secured in the cupboard in their original position and chairs should also be stacked in their original position with not more than 6 in a stack.
 Some may be in the cupboard and some may be stacked in the hall itself.
 If specific numbers of chairs are required for an event, this should be notified in advance to the Room Hire Co-ordinator.
 Relevant keys or combination should be arranged at the time of booking.

 (12) The church is available for functions.
 The children’s area may be used, but must be left tidy after use.
 If musical instruments have spikes, they should be stood on a carpet to prevent damage to the floor.
 If the drums are played they should be returned to and left tidily in the corner.
 There should be no eating in the church unless this has previously been arranged with the Room Hire Co-ordinator.
 The chancel (the raised area around the choir stalls) and pulpit are out of bounds to all users.

-(13) The room/s used should be cleaned after the event and all furniture replaced as it was before the event. being generated and will be displayed in the respective rooms.
+(13) The room/s used should be cleaned after the event and all furniture replaced as it was before the event.
+Photographs showing room layouts are being generated and will be displayed in the respective rooms.
 Cleaning equipment is available in the sluice room, which opens on to the kitchen.
 There are brooms and mops labelled for specific areas.
-If the cookers are used, they should be cleaned appropriately, particularly the hobs. and these may be washed in the dishwasher, butIf tea towels are to be used, it would be best to bring your own.
+If the cookers are used, they should be cleaned appropriately, particularly the hobs.
+Abrasive scouring pads should not be used.
+You may use the church crockery and cutlery and these may be washed in the dishwasher, but you must wait until the cycle has finished and return the crockery to its correct cupboards.
+If tea towels are to be used, it would be best to bring your own.
 If the kitchen ones are used, they should be washed and returned as soon as possible.
 For large events such as parties or weddings a deposit of £40 may be required to ensure that adequate cleaning has been carried out.
 Failure to leave the venue clean and tidy will result in forfeit of the deposit to enable adequate cleaning to be effected.
 No confetti, fireworks or open flames should be used.

 (14) A strict no smoking rule applies throughout the church premises.